Opportunities for observation - Protecting the Integrity of Elections

 Public Test - Logic & accuracy test of mail ballot scanning and tabulation equipment.

-Due to physical distancing requirements we are limiting in-person tours to a maximum of 5 people.
 If you'd like to take a tour of the Elections office, please call our office or complete this online form to request a tour.